gvwilson/thirdbit/src/fiction/leaderboard/index.md

 could you?
 You just couldn't bear the thought of being useful."

-"My legal team is going to skin you."
+"My legal team is going to strip you for parts."
 There was no bluster in his voice.
 It was just a statement that two plus two was four.

-"I know."
+I had nothing to say to that,
-I killed the call,
+so I killed the call,
 picked up my brush,
 and squinted at my canvas.
 My agent estimated I would spend six to sixteen years in prison,